gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 Load the following file into Mr. Bayes: PLVAB_aln_mb_2.nex.
 (Can you remember how to do this?)

-Now we will summarize the sampled parameter from the two independent runs in order to generate estimated values that fit our data.
+Now we will summarize the sampled parameters from the two independent runs in order to generate estimated values that fit our data.

 ```
 # summarize sampled parameters